Understanding the Database

 The Examiner of Plays – The job of the Examiner of Plays was to read each play and advise the Lord Chamberlain on whether it was fit to be performed.
 There were two Examiner of Plays during the Great War, George Street and Ernest Bendall.
 When looking at a play entry in the database you will find the name of the Examiner who licensed that play at the bottom of the ‘Examiner of Plays’ Comments’.

 Titles – The title used for each play is the title which the play was licensed under.
 Occasionally play titles were changed by the playwright or by the Examiner, during the process of licensing.
 In other cases plays were licensed under one title but performed under a different title.
-Where other titles are associated with the play, these are given in square brackets and a clarification is provided in the ‘Notes’ box.
+Where other titles are associated with the play, these are given in square brackets and a clarification is provided in the ‘Researcher’s Summary’ section.

-Licensed Performance – The licensed performance gives the theatre and date of the first intended performance when the script was licensed for performance.
+Licensed Performance – Information on the licensed performance gives the theatre and date of the premiere performance which was listed when the script was licensed for performance.
 In most, but not all instances, this is after the date of licence.
 The licensed performance date is identified separately to other performances in the list of performances given for each play, because in some instances we have not been able to find evidence to prove that the licensed performance took place, or because after being licensed the play was then premiered at a different theatre.
-If the only performance showing for a play is the licensed performance, this is likely to be because the performance history of the play has not yet been researched by the project.
+If the only performance showing for a play is the licensed performance, this is either because the performance history of the play has not yet been researched or because no performances of this play have been identified.
+In the latter case, a note will be given in the ‘Researcher’s Summary’ section.

 Date of Licence – This is the date on which the script was licensed by the Lord Chamberlain.
 It is given on the Lord Chamberlain’s stamp, or where there is no stamp, in the Register of Licensed Plays.
 In most, but not all instances, the licence date is before the date of performance.